ggeop/ML-Project-Template/README.md

         |-- run.py                 <-- This is the application CLI.
                                        By providing different command line arguments we can run different pipelines.
 ```

+# Contributing
+Pull Requests (PRs) are welcome ☺️!
+# Thanks!
+Thanks for your time!
+This repo is trying to be generic and cover the basics without beeing too complex!
+Cheers 🍻